halflemonpie/FriedRiceKingdom_Backend/README.md

 have page render the events.

-have a page to render the to-dos for the event
+Have a page to render the to-dos for the event

 User can use full CRUD on the application.